mknx/smarthome/config.md

 <code>crontab = 15 * * * = 50</code>
 Calls the logic with <code>trigger['value'] # == 50</code>

-You could combine several options with '\|':
+Combine several options with '\|':
 <pre>crontab = init = 'start' | sunrise-2 | 0 5 * *</pre>

 ### prio
-This attribute provides access the internal scheduling table.
-By default every logic has the the prio of '3'.
+Priority of the logic used by the internal scheduling table.
+By default every logic has the the priority of '3'.
 You could assign [0-10] as a value.
 You could change it to '1' to prefer or to '4' to penalise the logic in comparison to other logics.

 ### Other attributes
-Every other attribute could be accessed from the the logic with <code>self.attribute_name</code>.
+Other attributes could be accessed from the the logic with <code>self.attribute_name</code>.

 ### Sample logic.conf
 <pre># /usr/local/smarthome/etc/logic.conf